“Injustice anywhere is a threat to justice everywhere.”

 What To Do Once You’re Educated – Use Your Voice

 In the United States, we have elected officials who work for us.
-Once you are fully educated on the issues (be sure to look at and critically think about BOTH sides of these), contact your elected official and let them know where you stand.
+Once you are fully educated on the issues (be sure to look at and critically think about BOTH sides of the issues before you), contact your elected official and let them know where you stand.
 They work for you!
-Make sure they do their jobs!
+A lot of today’s politicians have remained in power for a very long time, and they have enriched themselves along the way.
+Ask yourself how this can be?
+Look at their record over time and notice that some of these elected officials have decades of tenure.
+What sort of difference have they made and what does their voting record look like?
+Ask some real questions and make sure they do their jobs!

 Finding your politicians is simple.